 So, if you have 50 Daily Active Users and 100 Monthly Active Users, that means half of your users visited your site daily.

 Bonus: WordPress Engagement Measurement Tool

 If you use WordPress, we have great news.
-MonsterInsights can connect BOTH GA4 and Universal Analytics to your website, and help you follow your website’s engagement metrics right in your WordPress dashboard.
+MonsterInsights can connect Google Analytics to your website and help you follow your website’s engagement metrics right in your WordPress dashboard.

 How cool is that?

 MonsterInsights is the best Google Analytics plugin for WordPress.
 It allows you to easily connect your WordPress site with Google Analytics so you can view all the data that matters most right in your WordPress dashboard.

 Plus, with the click of a button, you can set up sophisticated tracking features such as event tracking, eCommerce tracking, form tracking, custom dimension tracking, outbound link tracking, and more.